theodoreguo/Udacity/Machine Learning Engineer Nanodegree/Projects/Capstone/report.md

 It's really a complication to achieve a proper training model to effectively solve the problem.
 For instance, the following questions were involved during the coding process:

-- what kind of KNN layer to use.
+- What kind of KNN layer to use.
 - How to set relative hyperparameters (e.g., how many hidden layers should be selected).
 - Which technique to include to reduce overfitting.